How to Write a Journal Article

 Kathy Furlong-Norman, MEd, MSW

-This seminar will include the use of visual materials to enhance learning and interaction.
+This online course will include the use of visual materials to enhance learning and interaction.
 It is anticipated that seminar participants will achieve the following goals.
 Participants will be able to:

 - List the basic steps of writing a journal article